The Secretary of State for Northern Ireland (Shaun Woodward) has made the following Ministerial Statement.

-Once again, I am grateful to the commission for the submission of this report and for its careful analysis.
-The report offers a clear picture of both the extraordinary progress made and the challenges ahead to secure an end to paramilitarism in Northern Ireland.
+Once again, I am grateful to the IMC for its submission of this report and for its careful analysis.
+As ever, this report offers a clear picture of the challenges ahead to secure an end to paramilitarism in Northern Ireland.